dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 =====  ==========  =================  ==================  =====================================================================================================================================

-So the JSON object is nothing more than an object with 2 fields: "op" and "data".
+So the JSON object is nothing more than an object with 2 fields: ``op`` and ``data``.
 For example, The following filter definition means:

 The data of the "Field Name" column, whose data type is string, equals to "some message".